Numi2/zk-proof-of-funds/zkpf/README.md

 ### Zcash Orchard rail (ZCASH_ORCHARD) – current status

-The workspace now includes a **Zcash Orchard rail** skeleton that fits into the existing `ProofBundle` flow:
+The workspace now includes a **Zcash Orchard rail** that is wired end-to-end into the existing `ProofBundle` + backend + UI flow at the API level, with a **real wallet backend** and Orchard-specific public-input layout.
+The dedicated Halo2 Orchard circuit is still pending.

 - **What’s implemented**
   - `zkpf-zcash-orchard-wallet`:
     - Defines `OrchardFvk`, `OrchardNoteWitness`, `OrchardMerklePath`, and `OrchardSnapshot`.
-    - Exposes `build_snapshot_for_fvk(fvk, height) -> OrchidSnapshot`, which describes the exact data the circuit needs (notes, values, Merkle paths to an Orchard anchor).
-    - Currently returns `WalletError::NotImplemented`; it is intentionally a pure API crate so you can wire in `zcash_client_backend` / `orchard` and your preferred storage engine.
+    - Owns a global `WalletDb` + `BlockDb` (via `zcash_client_sqlite`) behind a `OnceCell<RwLock<WalletHandle>>`.
+    - Loads configuration from env via `OrchardWalletConfig::from_env`:
+      - `ZKPF_ORCHARD_NETWORK` – `mainnet` or `testnet`.
+      - `ZKPF_ORCHARD_DATA_DB_PATH` – path to the wallet data DB.
+      - `ZKPF_ORCHARD_CACHE_DB_PATH` – path to the cache DB.
+      - `ZKPF_ORCHARD_LIGHTWALLETD_ENDPOINT` – gRPC endpoint for `lightwalletd`.
+    - On initialization (`init_global_wallet`) opens the sqlite data/cache DBs, runs `init_wallet_db`,
+      and caches the current chain tip.
+    - Exposes an async `sync_once()` that:
+      - Connects to `lightwalletd` using the configured endpoint.
+      - Uses `zcash_client_backend::sync::run` with an in-memory `BlockCache` to:
+        - Refresh Sapling + Orchard subtree roots and chain tip metadata.
+        - Download and cache compact blocks for suggested scan ranges.
+        - Call `scan_cached_blocks` to advance `WalletDb`, maintain note commitment trees, and keep Orchard witnesses up to date.
+      - Updates the cached `wallet_tip_height` after each successful sync step.
+    - Implements `build_snapshot_for_fvk(fvk, height) -> OrchardSnapshot` that:
+      - Decodes `fvk.encoded` as a UFVK (`UnifiedFullViewingKey`), requiring an Orchard component.
+      - Looks up a pre-imported account for that UFVK via `WalletRead::get_account_for_ufvk`.
+      - Enforces that the wallet tip height is ≥ `height` (otherwise returns `WalletError::UnknownAnchor(height)`).
+      - Fetches all Orchard notes via `WalletTest::get_notes(ShieldedProtocol::Orchard)`, filters to the account + `mined_height ≤ height`.
+      - Uses `WalletCommitmentTrees::with_orchard_tree_mut` and the underlying `ShardTree` APIs (`root_at_checkpoint_id`, `witness_at_checkpoint_id_caching`) to:
+        - Compute the Orchard anchor (Merkle root) at the requested height.
+        - Compute a Merkle witness for each included note, populating `OrchardMerklePath.siblings` and `position`.
+      - Returns `OrchardSnapshot { height, anchor, notes }` where `anchor` is the Orchard root at `height` and `notes` contains fully-populated witnesses.
   - `zkpf-zcash-orchard-circuit`:
-    - Introduces `RAIL_ID_ZCASH_ORCHARD`, `OrchardPublicMeta` (chain/pool IDs, anchor, holder binding), and `PublicMetaInputs` (policy/scope/epoch/currency).
+    - Introduces `RAIL_ID_ZCASH_ORCHARD`, `OrchardPublicMeta` (chain/pool IDs, anchor, holder binding),
+      and `PublicMetaInputs` (policy/scope/epoch/currency).
+    - Extends the global `VerifierPublicInputs` struct with Orchard snapshot fields and relies on `zkpf_common::PublicInputLayout::V2Orchard` for its instance layout.
-    - Provides `build_verifier_public_inputs` to construct a `VerifierPublicInputs` compatible with the existing backend.
+    - Provides `build_verifier_public_inputs` to construct a `VerifierPublicInputs` compatible with the Orchard rail, and a `prove_orchard_pof(snapshot, fvk, holder_id, threshold_zats, orchard_meta, public_meta)`
-    - Provides `prove_orchard_pof(snapshot, fvk, holder_id, threshold_zats, orchard_meta, public_meta) -> Result<ProofBundle, OrchardRailError>`, which validates inputs and currently returns `OrchardRailError::NotImplemented` as a placeholder for the future Halo2 Orchard circuit.
+      entrypoint that validates inputs but still returns `OrchardRailError::NotImplemented` as a placeholder for the future Halo2 Orchard circuit.
   - `zkpf-rails-zcash-orchard`:
-    - Exposes `POST /rails/zcash-orchard/proof-of-funds`, accepting `{ holder_id, fvk, threshold_zats, snapshot_height, policy_id, scope_id, epoch, currency_code_zec }`.
+    - Exposes `POST /rails/zcash-orchard/proof-of-funds`, accepting:
+      - `holder_id`, `fvk` (UFVK string), `threshold_zats`, `snapshot_height`,
+      - `policy_id`, `scope_id`, `epoch`, `currency_code_zec`.
+    - At startup, loads `OrchardWalletConfig` from env, calls `init_global_wallet`, and spawns a background Tokio task that repeatedly calls `sync_once()` to keep the wallet in sync.
+    - For each request:
+      - Wraps the FVK string in `OrchardFvk`.
+      - Calls `build_snapshot_for_fvk` to obtain an `OrchardSnapshot` or a precise wallet error (e.g. invalid FVK, unknown anchor).
-    - Builds an `OrchardFvk`, calls `build_snapshot_for_fvk`, derives Orchard + policy metadata, and delegates to `prove_orchard_pof`.
+      - Builds `OrchardPublicMeta` + `PublicMetaInputs`, and delegates to `prove_orchard_pof` to eventually obtain a `ProofBundle` tagged for the Orchard rail once the circuit is available.
-    - Compiles and runs as a standalone service on `:3100`, but currently surfaces a 500-style error because the circuit and wallet backend are intentionally unimplemented.

 - **What’s left to reach a fully working ZCASH_ORCHARD rail**
-  - **Wallet sync implementation**:
-    - Implement `build_snapshot_for_fvk` using the official Zcash Rust crates (`zcash_client_backend`, `orchard`, etc.).
-    - Ingest compact blocks, maintain the Orchard note commitment tree + anchors, and produce Merkle paths and values for all notes owned by a given Orchard FVK at a target height.
-    - Back this with a persistent store (e.g. RocksDB/SQLite) and add a README section describing how to run the sync process.
-  - **Orchard Halo2 circuit + artifacts**:
+  - **Orchard Halo2 circuit + artifacts**
-    - Implement a new Halo2 circuit that:
+    - Design and implement a new Halo2 circuit for Orchard PoF that:
-      - Recomputes each note commitment and verifies inclusion under `anchor_orchard`.
+      - Recomputes each note commitment and verifies inclusion under the provided Orchard anchor.
-      - Enforces ownership via FVK-derived keys.
+      - Enforces ownership via the Orchard component of the FVK.
       - Sums note values and enforces `Σ v_i ≥ threshold_zats`.
-      - Computes/validates a holder binding and nullifier compatible with the existing `VerifierPublicInputs` pattern.
+      - Computes/validates a holder binding (e.g. `H(holder_id || fvk_bytes)`) and a PoF nullifier
+        compatible with the existing anti-replay semantics.
+      - Uses the V2 Orchard public-input layout (custodial prefix + Orchard snapshot fields) in a new `circuit_version`.
-    - Generate proving/verifying keys and integrate them into the artifact/manifest tooling in `zkpf-common`.
+    - Generate proving/verifying keys and integrate them into the artifact/manifest tooling in `zkpf-common` / `zkpf-test-fixtures`.
-    - Replace the `OrchardRailError::NotImplemented` placeholder in `prove_orchard_pof` with real proof generation.
+    - Replace `OrchardRailError::NotImplemented` in `prove_orchard_pof` with real proof generation
-  - **Verifier + UI multi-rail integration**:
-    - Extend the backend to support multiple rails by:
-      - Adding a `rail_id` discriminator (e.g. `"ZCASH_ORCHARD"`) alongside `circuit_version` in `ProofBundle`.
-      - Loading the appropriate `{params, vk}` pair based on `rail_id` instead of a single global manifest.
-    - Surface Orchard-specific metadata (block height, chain/pool IDs, holder binding) in the web UI’s bundle summary once the circuit exposes them as public inputs.
+      and `ProofBundle` construction for the Orchard rail.

-Until those pieces are implemented, the Orchard rail code serves as a **spec-backed scaffold**: the types, crate boundaries, and HTTP surface are in place so that Zcash-specific engineering work can focus purely on chain sync and circuit construction without further changes to the surrounding zkpf stack.
+Until the Orchard circuit is implemented, the Orchard rail code is a **spec-backed scaffold with a real wallet backend**: the types, crate boundaries, HTTP surface, wallet sync, and Merkle witness/anchor plumbing are in place so that Zcash-specific work can focus on circuit design and artifact production without further surgery to the surrounding zkpf stack.

+### Project TODO / roadmap (high level)

+Across the whole workspace, the remaining work can be grouped into a few major themes:

+- **1. Orchard rail completion**
+  - Implement the Orchard Halo2 circuit, generate artifacts, and wire `prove_orchard_pof` to produce real `ProofBundle`s for `RAIL_ID_ZCASH_ORCHARD`.
+  - Harden error handling around wallet connectivity (lightwalletd failures, DB corruption, unknown anchors) and document operational runbooks for the Orchard rail.

+- **2. Multi-rail verifier and manifest**
+  - Continue evolving the multi-rail manifest and registry to cover additional rails (`ZCASH_ORCHARD`, future EVM/on-chain rails) with clear separation between verifier-only and prover-capable artifacts.
+  - Enforce strict `rail_id` and `circuit_version` matching to avoid cross-rail verification mistakes.

+- **3. Public-input evolution and circuit versioning**
+  - Finalize Orchard and future rail layouts on top of `PublicInputLayout` while keeping the existing custodial circuit on v1.
+  - Add helpers in `zkpf-common` and dedicated circuit crates to build and validate per-rail `VerifierPublicInputs` structs, and keep the backend + wasm bindings in sync.

+- **4. On-chain wallet PoF rail(s)**
+  - Turn the `docs/onchain-proof-of-funds.md` design and `contracts/` into a working rail:
+    - Implement a circuit that proves inclusion of wallet balances under on-chain Merkle snapshots.
+    - Define a `rail_id` and manifest entry for the on-chain rail.
+    - Add a dedicated rail HTTP service and UI configuration similar to the Orchard rail.

+- **5. UX, tooling, and docs**
+  - Extend the web dashboard’s rail awareness (per-rail filters, status/health panels, richer bundle inspection).
+  - Add operational docs for:
+    - Running the backend + rails in production (env vars, ports, manifests, nullifier DB).
+    - Provisioning Zcash wallets and syncing for the Orchard rail.
+    - Rotating artifacts and policies safely.
+  - Tighten CI around:
+    - Multi-rail regression tests.
+    - End-to-end flows (custodial and Orchard) using `zkpf-test-fixtures`-like harnesses.

+This README will be updated as the Orchard rail, multi-rail verifier, and future rails progress from scaffold to production-ready status.